Generative Engine Optimization: The Next Frontier in Digital Visibility

 4. First-Party Data and Research

-Perhaps the most powerful strategy for generative engine optimization is to become a primary source of information rather than a curator of others' insights.
-According to the Content Marketing Institute's 2025 report, original research and proprietary data are 5.7x more likely to be cited by AI systems than derivative content.
+Perhaps the most powerful strategy for generative engine optimization is becoming a primary source of information rather than a curator of others' insights.
+The Content Marketing Institute's 2025 report found that original research and proprietary data are 5.7x more likely to be cited by AI systems than derivative content.

 This includes: